-Attorney General News Release: Hawaii Attorney General Joins Coalition Urging USDA to Remove Bureaucratic Barriers Threatening SNAP During PandemicPosted on Sep 18, 2020 in Latest News, Newsroom
+Attorney General News Release: Hawaii Attorney General Joins Coalition Urging USDA to Remove Bureaucratic Barriers Threatening SNAP During PandemicPosted on Sep 18, 2020 in Latest Department News, Newsroom

 HONOLULU – Attorney General Clare E. Connors joined a group of 22 states and New York City in urging the Trump administration to waive certain administrative burdens so that states can expedite the distribution of Supplemental Nutrition Assistance Program (SNAP) benefits to residents during the pandemic.
 In a letter to the Food and Nutrition Service (FNS) of the U.S. Department of Agriculture (USDA), the coalition makes clear that adjustments to administering SNAP—like allowing virtual interviews with SNAP recipients and extensions on reporting deadlines—help tens of thousands of SNAP recipients receive food assistance by allowing states to safely and efficiently recertify eligibility and process applications.
 While FNS approved these waivers at the beginning of the pandemic, the agency has recently started denying some requests without sufficient explanation.
 The coalition urges the Administration to provide guidance on what is required for approvable waivers, expand the flexibility of waiver options, and continue granting waivers during the pandemic.